 Transplant patients have unique needs as infants and children, who grow into adolescents who have their own challenges.
 Being part of their care as they transition and grow, teaching them about their heart and how to manage their medical needs, while supporting them to be normal teenagers is a very rewarding (and sometimes challenging!) part of the job.

-It is gratifying to watch patients successfully graduate from our paediatric services to those in the adult world and knowing that they will have the opportunity to go on to university or get married.
+It is gratifying to watch patients successfully graduate from our pediatric services to those in the adult world and knowing that they will have the opportunity to go on to university or get married.

 What unique challenges exist for pediatric and adolescent transplant patients?

-Paediatric patients often receive their heart transplant in infancy—they therefore never really know how sick they were.
+Pediatric patients often receive their heart transplant in infancy—they therefore never really know how sick they were.
 They rely completely on their parents to advocate for them and ensure they receive their medications on time, and to attend their various medical appointments.

 How we educate children and then adolescents, is vital to their overall wellbeing and to help them maintain a sense of normalcy.